hageyahhoo/Agile2020/Agile2020.md

 We found that improving to use the existing in-house performance testing tool was impractical.
 It could produce only 10% of loads what we wanted to test.
 It was not easy to expand and/or modify features.
 Additionally, most of the product development team's members were familiar with Kotlin language.
 Implementing test scripts with Groovy was hard for them.
 Moreover, usage of [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) were expanding at that time in our company.
 We thought it was a good chance to utilize those new tools and approaches to improve our performance testing.

 Therefore, we decided to create a new in-house performance testing tool named `Ayaperf`.
 Ayaperf is a Java wrapper of [Locust](https://locust.io/) that can use Kubernetes to increase loads easily with enough volume.
 Developers can write test scripts of performance testing with Java and Kotlin.
 We did iterative and incremental style to implement and improve Ayaperf with `Sticker Shop` developers.
 After 3 months' collaborative work, finally Ayaperf became stable.
-Developers started to detect performance issues with it before release.
+Developers started detecting performance issues with it before release.
 Additionally, they could correct issues by themselves without hurting production code.
 They found and solved 3 hidden performance issues by utilizing Ayaperf.
 <br />

 #### 3. IMPROVE PRODUCT DEVELOPMENT PROCESSES AS A HABIT